Symptoms of Ebola Virus Disease

 Disease Progression and Symptom Changes

-• Early Stage (1-3 days): Characterized by fever and muscle pain
+• Early stage (1-3 days): characterized by fever and muscle pain

-• Mid Stage (4-7 days): Appearance of skin rashes and gastrointestinal symptoms
+• Mid-stage (4-7 days): appearance of skin rashes and gastrointestinal symptoms

-Bleeding Tendencies and End-Stage Symptoms
+Bleeding Tendencies and Terminal Symptoms

 When to Seek Medical Attention

-• Fever exceeding 38.5°C accompanied by unexplained bleeding
+• Fever exceeding 38.5°C with unexplained bleeding

 Emergency Warning Signs